 To apply for a licence you'll need to give us six weeks notice by:

-- enclosing a cheque for £300 for the cost of the licence, or arranging a payment to us through BACS (please ask us for our reference number)
+- enclosing a cheque for £300 for the cost of the licence.
+You can also arrange a payment to us through BACS (please ask us for our reference number)

-- sending a copy of the Notice of Demolition form to the occupiers of neighbouring buildings
+- sending a copy of the notice of demolition form to the people who occupy neighbouring buildings

-- sending a copy to the gas and electricity providers so that their services can be safely disconnected before any demolition work begins
+- sending a copy to the gas and electric providers.
+This is so their services can be made safe before any work begins

-This will list the steps you need to take during the demolition work to maintain public safety and amenity.
+This will list the steps you need to take during the work to maintain public safety and access.
 We may also give you a set of conditions that you must comply with along with a time limit.

-Important: You must not begin any demolition work until you've returned your notice of demolition form and either:
+You must not begin any work until you've returned your notice of demolition form and:

 - it's six weeks since you gave notice

-We'll take enforcement action against anyone who begins demolition work without giving the correct notice, or who doesn't comply with any of the conditions set by us.
+We'll take enforcement action against anyone who begins demolition work without giving the correct notice.
+We'll also take action if you don't comply with any of the conditions set by us.

 This could result in a fine of up to £2500 and a criminal conviction.

-You can find more information and legislation on demolition in the following:
+You can find more information and guidance on demolition in the following: